ankitects/anki-manual/searching.md

   `part:"after the colon"`.

 - `\`
-  The backslash is used to deprive characters, including itself, of their special meaning.
+  The backslash is used to deprive the following character, possibly another `\`, of its special meaning.
 This is called “escaping”.
 So `\\` must be used to match a single `\`.

 - `"`, `*` and `_`
   These three characters can only be matched literally if you escape them with `\`.